 The integration of generative text models in search results will shake up how businesses do content marketing and run marketing campaigns.
 Bing and Google will roll out generative AI search results later in the year.

-Here’s a snapshot of the UI for Google when it releases the UI update with the Bard integration.
+Here’s a snapshot of the UI for Google when it releases the UI update with the Gemini integration.
+You can read more about Google’s AI plans in this Google blog post.

 Outside of this, it’s pure speculation, so we’ll see how things play out.
 With that said, you should spend time exploring what a decrease in search traffic would mean for your business.